LEEYJ1021/structural-signal-irrelevance/docs/RESULTS_SUMMARY.md

 | Leverage heterogeneity (hat-value, local-biz vs. other customers) | t=−1.18, p=.24 | **No** |
 | Counterfactual CPC gap (predicted from auction-type bid→CPC relationship vs. observed) | standardized gap = −0.49 SD, t=−4.75, p<.0001 | **Yes (small-to-moderate magnitude)** |

-**Verdict [L2, EXPLORATORY, mixed]:** 3 of 4 tested links detected.
-This is reported as partial, mixed support for a mechanism-level explanation of H1c's instability — explicitly **not** a confirmed causal chain (see `docs/METHODOLOGY_NOTES.md` entry B5, which retracts an earlier internal overstatement of this result).
+**Verdict [EXPL, mixed]:** 3 of 4 tested links detected.
+This is reported as partial, mixed support for a mechanism-level explanation of H2's heterogeneity — explicitly **not** a confirmed causal chain (see `docs/METHODOLOGY_NOTES.md` entry B5, which retracts an earlier internal overstatement of this result).

-## 8. [L2] H3 — subgroup dependence, both passes disclosed
+## 8. [EXPL] RQ2c — does H1's conclusion depend on local-business inclusion? (formerly "H3")

 ### 8a.
 Central observation